ChefBingbong/ChefBingbong/README.md

 - 💣 Previously worked at Moralis, Ren, Catalog Fi
 - 🧠 Applied Physics graduate from Dublin City University
 - 📝 Working and researching ZK and public key cryptography in my spare time
-- Aswell as studying about distributed programming
+- Aswell as studying distributed systems theory

 ### My Intrests
 - ❤️ Passionate and curious about distributed systems and P2P